-Manchester’s annual free-to-attend festival – a day that celebrates that city, its culture, and most importantly, its people – is finally set to return after a two-year hiatus, with a legendary parade that’s set to take over Manchester’s streets.
+Manchester’s annual free-to-attend festival – a day that celebrates that city, its culture, and most importantly, its people – is finally set to return this weekend after a two-year hiatus, with a legendary parade that’s set to take over Manchester’s streets.

 Last taking place in 2019, Manchester Day will take place this Sunday 19th June, bringing a kaleidoscope of colour, sound and culture as youth and community groups from across the city join in the famous parade that has become the highlight of the day.